dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_surgery_protocols/doc/index.rst

 The underlying condition and the main surgical procedure depends on the standard that has been implemented (eg, ICD10, ICD11, ICPM...).
 In this package, we are using ICD10 for disease coding.

+THANK YOU!
+The information on this module has been provided mainly by our colleagues team of surgeons from ITARA NGO (www.itaraong.com)